YoungseogChung/TRANSPScripts/README.md

 This is a very basic script used for batch runs of DCON.
 It takes a target directory consisting of gfiles and will write the output to another specified directory.
+You must move the batch_dcon.sh file to [appropriate_path]/stride-master/dcon/ before running it.

 #### Usage
 ```